rafamartinc/qec_qie_5q/README.md

 You may find more information about how to install and use wxMaxima in different systems at: https://wxmaxima-developers.github.io/wxmaxima/download.html

+Alternatively, a PDF version of the code has also been included, should you want to read the code without installing the software.

 > The files associated to this implementation can be found in the folder ```wxmaxima```.

 ---